fantasycalendar/FoundryVTT-Sequencer/README.md

 - *Sequencer* - Minor speed improvements to how the database retrieves files
 - *Sequencer* - Removed the requirement for a user to be trusted to use the Database Viewer
 - *Sequencer* - Fixed `Sequencer.EffectManager.endEffects` not throwing error when incorrect or incomplete parameters were given, and instead ended all effects (whoops)
 - *Effects* - Made user-created effects that were made to be displayed only for other users also show up for GMs, though saturated and with 50% opacity.
-This is to ensure no player-to-player abuse would occur.
+This is to ensure no player-to-player abuse would occur
+- *Effects* - Fixed scaled tokens causing effects to not play on the correct location

 ### Version 1.1.2
 - *Sequencer* - Removed compatibility warning regarding Perfect Vision as the module was updated to support Sequencer